GoogleChromeLabs/wasm-bindgen-rayon/README.md

 If you want to build this library for usage without bundlers, enable `no-bundler` feature for `wasm-bindgen-rayon` in your `Cargo.toml`.

+Note that, in addition to the earlier mentioned restrictions, this will work only in browsers with [support for Module Workers](https://caniuse.com/mdn-api_worker_worker_ecmascript_modules) (when using bundlers, those are bundled to regular Workers automatically).

 # Final caveats

 Check out caveats listed in the [wasm-bindgen threading docs](https://rustwasm.github.io/wasm-bindgen/examples/raytrace.html).